 Juicing Vs. Blending: What’s The Difference?

-Since I proposed (and y’all accepted) a 30-day investigative challenge on celery juice, the question on whether to have, use or buy a juicer or a blender has presented itself.
+Since I proposed (and y’all accepted) a 30-day investigative challenge on celery juice, the question on whether to have, use, or buy a juicer or a blender has presented itself.
 I received so many Instagram DMs about it that I decided I would share all the info in one place.
 I thought it would be most beneficial to break down the differences between a juicer and a blender first.
-While it might seem that juicers and blenders can do the same job—take something from its solid form to a more liquefied form, these two appliances work very differently.
+While it might seem that juicers and blenders can do the same job—take something from its solid form to a more liquefied form—these two appliances work very differently.

 Juicers extract the liquid from your fruits and veggies.
-They remove the pulp from the juice creating a concentrated liquid made up of essential nutrients and plant chemicals.
+They remove the pulp from the juice, creating a concentrated liquid made up of essential nutrients and plant chemicals.
 Some researchers believe that the process of juicing makes those vitamins and minerals more readily available to your body because there is no need to break down the food before absorption.
 A considerable part of the “juice vs. smoothie” debate is the concern that beneficial fiber is stripped away during the juicing process.
-The truth is including both juices and smoothies in your daily life is a great way to increase your fruit and vegetable intake and help kickstart a healthier way of living.
+The truth is that including both juices and smoothies in your daily life is a great way to increase your fruit and vegetable intake and help kickstart a healthier way of living.

 It’s is important to know that there are two types of juicers, centrifugal and masticating.

 If you are going to go with a centrifugal juicer, you’ll want to invest in one of the better performing models to be sure you’re getting a high-quality juice.
-I have both types of juicers… centrifugal and masticating.
+I have both types of juicers—centrifugal and masticating.
 For years, I strictly used a masticating juicer, but as my life got busier (hello motherhood), I’ve found that a centrifugal juicer is faster and more convenient.
-I’ll be using this one for during our 30-day celery juice challenge.
+I’ll be using this one for our 30-day celery juice challenge.